poezio/poezio/doc/source/install.rst

 libraries for you. (and if you don’t have git installed, install it)

-If you don't want to install poezio but just test it (or keep a development version), do:
+To run poezio directly from the directory, do:

 .. code-block:: bash

     ./launch.sh

-To install poezio, do, as root (or sudo with ubuntu or whatever):
+If you really want to install it, run as root (or sudo in ubuntu or whatever):

 .. code-block:: bash